Four Functions

 Dig deeper with Sebastian →

 It seems to be an inborn disposition of the human being to build up a four-functional conscious system.
-If you do not influence a child, he or she will automatically develop one conscious function, and if you analyze that person at the age of thirty or forty, you will find this fourfunctional structur
+If you do not influence a child, he or she will automatically develop one conscious function, and if you analyze that person at the age of thirty or forty, you will find this four-functional structure.

-Von Franz argues that the four-functional structure is an innate developmental disposition of the human psyche, not a culturally imposed schema.
+Von Franz argues that the four-functional structure is not merely theoretical but reflects an innate developmental disposition of human consciousness, empirically observable across the lifespan.

 von Franz, Marie-Louise, The Interpretation of Fairy Tales, 1970thesis